-As Trump renews attacks on congresswomen, House moves toward condemnation vote
+As Trump again attacks minority congresswomen, House moves towards condemnation vote

 Democratic Representative Steve Cohen, a member of the House Judiciary Committee, has 17 co-sponsors for his bill to censure Trump.
 “What he has done is reprehensible,” he told reporters.

-Cohen said whatever the House does should not be “watered down” to try to lure some House Republicans into voting for it.
+Cohen said whatever the House does should not be “watered down” to try to lure House Republicans into voting for it.

 Democrats and other critics in statements on Monday rejected Trump’s personal attacks on the four congresswomen as “racist,” “xenophobic” and aimed at further dividing Americans.

-The four liberal lawmakers, known in Congress as “the squad,” at a news conference on Monday said the attacks also sought to distract from important policy issues such as immigration and healthcare.
+The four lawmakers, known in Congress as “the squad,” at a news conference on Monday said the attacks sought to distract from important policy issues.

-A few Republicans have condemned Trump’s remarks, while others have defended the president and attacked the women.
+A few congressional Republicans condemned Trump’s remarks, while others defended the president and attacked the women.

+The vote on the House resolution would force House Republicans either to vote against their party’s leader, who has strong support among conservatives, or effectively defend him.

+The resolution, which was seen by Reuters late on Monday, said the House “strongly condemns President Donald Trump’s racist comments that have legitimized and increased fear and hatred of new Americans and people of color ...”

 Writing by Susan Heavey; Editing by Kevin Drawbaugh and Bill Trott